EXPLAIN PLAN

 Plan Stage Description

-RAW PLAN Display the raw plan.
+RAW PLAN Display the raw plan; this is closest to the original SQL.

-DECORRELATED PLAN Display the decorrelated plan.
+DECORRELATED PLAN Display the decorrelated but not-yet-optimized plan.

 LOCALLY OPTIMIZED Display the locally optimized plan (before view inlining and access path selection).
 This is the final stage for regular CREATE VIEW optimization.